mulderp/mulderp.github.com/_posts/2014-05-14-the-value-of-iteration.md

 ---
 Telling a story for an audience is not easy.
 Especially, if your story includes elements of live coding or some abstractions that might not resonate with the background of an audience.

 This is why preparation of a talk matters.
 Preparing a story gives you the opportunity to apply learnings from previous talks or experiments.
-While preparing a talk, you have the opportunity of recover from failures and to provide missing pieces that make sense as a whole.
+While preparing a talk, you have the opportunity to recover from failures and to provide missing pieces that make sense as a whole.
 While preparing, you can put together a better story "design".

 As often with design, it is hard to say, what design exactly means.
 What I can say is that good design is something that "sticks".
 With design, something feels better and fits a context such, that boundaries disappear.